abrahamoaks/Skin-Disease-Classification-with-Deep-Learning/README.md

 ## Conclusion

 Through this project, I successfully built and evaluated three deep learning models for skin disease classification.
 DenseNet121 outperformed the other models, demonstrating its effectiveness in handling complex image classification tasks.
-Future work could involve fine-tuning these models further, experimenting with other architectures, or exploring deployment options like Flask for real-world applications.